MDU-C2/TRIDENT-2021/README.md

 __Git guidelines:__ We're utilizing git flow in this project, this means that we have a few layers of branches for safety of the release version.
-Each feature has a separate branch E.G one for ROS, This is the branch you push to each day.
+Each feature has a separate branch e.g. one for ROS, This is the branch you push to each day.
 This is like your isolated experiment box.
 When a feature is done or after a certain time period, you push your progress to the development branch called "dev".
 __You do NOT push to main ever.__
 Main is for each stable release of the project, so there will always be a working version.